Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve Your Pest Problem.

 Professional Malpas Mole Trapping and Control

-Moles are subterranean mammals who commonly live in woodland areas.
-They are small tubular creatures with shortened rear legs and very strong muscular front legs that they use for burrowing.
-Moles are wandering creatures who will also colonize suburban areas adjacent to their natural habitat if the opportunity to do so arises.
+Moles are subterranean mammals that commonly live in woodland areas.
+They are small tubular creatures with shortened rear legs and very strong muscular front legs for burrowing.
+Moles are wandering creatures who will also colonise suburban areas adjacent to their natural habitat if the opportunity to do so arises.

-Moles are insectivorous and their diet normally consists of earthworms and other small invertebrate creatures that live in the soil.
-The "mole runs" are basically large worm traps, and are designed to help the mole detect, catch and store earthworms.
+Moles are insectivorous, and their diet consists typically of earthworms and other small invertebrate creatures that live in the soil.
+The "mole runs" are large worm traps designed to help the mole detect, catch and store earthworms.